Templeglantine

-Templeglantine (pronounced "Temple-glan-tin"), officially Templeglentan, is a village in west County Limerick, Ireland between Newcastle West and Abbeyfeale on the N21 national primary route – the main road from Limerick to Tralee.
-The village is approximately 55 kilometres southwest of Limerick City and roughly 45 kilometres east of Tralee.
-Templeglantine is often simply referred to as 'Glantine' by natives and other west Limerick locals.
+Templeglantine (pronounced "Temple-glan-tin"), officially Templeglentan, is a village in County Limerick, Ireland.
+It is often simply referred to as 'Glantine' by natives and other west Limerick locals.

+Location

+The village is in the west of the county, between Newcastle West and Abbeyfeale on the N21 road.
+The village is 48 km south-west of the centre of Limerick city, and 38 km east of Tralee.

 History

 The Irish for Templeglantine is "Teampall an Ghleanntáin", which means "the church of the little glen".
 Templeglantine is historically known locally as 'Inse Bán' or "Inchabaun", which, when translated, means 'the White River meadow'.

 Templeglantine is a chapel village, having grown up around the church, which was built in 1829.
 A community centre was officially opened in 1977 by Bishop Jeremiah Newman.
 In the same year, the village received the Glór na nGael trophy from the then President of Ireland, Patrick Hillery.
 This is an award for the place in Ireland that does the most to promote the use of the Irish language throughout the previous year.

 The O'Macasa family ruled the area until the twelfth century when the Norman invasion brought the Fitzgerald family to rule over the area.
 The Fitzgeralds held the more auspicious title of 'The Earls of Desmond'.

 After the defeat of the Desmonds in 1583, the area came under the control of Sir William Courtenay who planted most of west Limerick.
 The de Lacy family were also landlords in the area.

 In 1985 a cist grave was discovered on the lands of James Leahy in the townland of Rathcahill West.
 These graves are box-like slab structures, which are just below ground level.
 They are believed to date from between 2000 BC to 500 BC.